 If there are witnesses, obtain their names and contact information.

 *If you have a camera phone, take photos of these items and of the scene if it's safe to do so.

-- If the combined damage to the vehicles involved is over $2,000, you must attend a police station with your vehicle and file a Collision Report Form.
-Failure to do so could result in a $287 fine.
-Be sure to have all documents with you when you attend a station - licence, registration, insurance, other driver's info, photos, etc.
+**Remember: If the combined damage to ALL vehicles involved is over $2,000, you must attend a police station with your vehicle and file a Collision Report Form.
+Failure to do so could result in a $388 fine.
+Please have all documents with you when you attend a station - licence, registration, insurance, other driver's information, photos, etc.